 When you set up Rich Pins (using the link below), your items will have real time pricing, availability and where to buy your product.

 When you add Rich Pins to your account, all your future pins will be enabled.
+That means you only need to do it once.

 If this is something you would like to do, here is a link to Create Rich Pins